Services A-Z Pricing

 We also understand the importance of protecting a farming business from the consequences of a potential future divorce and we regularly advise on pre and post nuptial agreements involving farming assets.
 We understand the sensitivity and lack of romance in contemplating a marriage breakdown before (or shortly after) your wedding but planning ahead is essential for every farming family; it could mean the difference between the business being sold or continuing for the benefit of future generations.

-Our specialist Wills, Trust and Inheritance team are also experienced in dealing with Farms and Landed Estates in the context of inheritance disputes (or pre-empting such disputes).
+Our specialist Wills, Trust and Inheritance team are also experienced in dealing with private client advice for Landed Estates as well as Farms and Estates Disputes in the context of inheritance disputes (or pre-empting such disputes).

 Some examples of our team's experience in farming cases include:

-If you require further information or advice from our team of specialist family and divorce solicitors relating to farming and divorce, please contact a member of our team or call us on +44 (0)20 7814 1200.
-Alternatively, click here to get started online and find out where you stand.
+If you require further information or advice from our team of specialist family and divorce solicitors relating to farming and divorceplease contact a member of our teamemail us or call us on +44 (0)20 7814 1200.
+Alternatively you can submit a brief online enquiry here.

 "All have been excellent and have shown great diligence and practicality, along with sensitivity during a very difficult time in my life"